 - Funeral planning services

-ADP takes care of all your employee benefits needs.
-It administers the programs, deducts the costs from payroll, and ensures compliance.
-It also evaluates your benefits each year against your competitors and recommends changes to keep your benefits program attractive to employees and potential hires.
+ADP TotalSource takes care of employee benefits, such as administering the programs, deducting the costs from payroll, and ensuring compliance.
+It evaluates your benefits each year against your competitors and recommends changes to keep your benefits program attractive to employees and potential hires.

-With ADP TotalSource, employees can select benefits when onboarding and view the options through a self-service online portal.
+With ADP TotalSource, employees can select benefits and add their dependents’ information through a self-service online portal.

 (Source: ADP TotalSource)

-As part of ADP’s PEO services, you get a dedicated team of HR experts that can advise you on HR, payroll, benefits, and compliance issues.
-This includes providing best practices on HR processes, workplace safety consultations, an investigation team for harassment and discrimination claims, and premium support for your employees via the “ADP MyLife” advisors.
+As part of ADP’s PEO services, you get a dedicated team of HR experts who advise you on HR, payroll, benefits, and compliance issues.
+This includes providing best practices on HR processes, workplace safety consultations, an investigation team for harassment and discrimination claims, and premium support for your employees via the “ADP MyLife” advisers.

 ADP TotalSource Ease of Use